mongodb/specifications/source/auth/tests/mongodb-oidc.rst

 # Ensure that a ``find`` operation adds a new entry to the cache.

 #.
 Clear the cache.
 #.
-Ensure there is a cache with credentials that will expire in less than 5 minutes, using a client with an appropriate request callback.
+Create a new client with a valid request callback that gives credentials that expire within 5 minutes and a refresh callback that gives invalid
-#.
-Ensure there is a cache with credentials that will expire in less than 5 minutes.
+credentials.
-#.
-Create a new client with a valid request callback and a refresh callback that gives invalid credentials.
+# Ensure that a ``find`` operation adds a new entry to the cache.
 #.
-Ensure that a ``find`` operation results in an error.
+Ensure that a subsequent ``find`` operation results in an error.
 #.
 Ensure that the cache has been cleared.

 #.
 Clear the cache.